-Program Action Geographic Emphasis Implementation Objective Costa County's Lead Poisoning Prevention Program, and the city's Housing Rehabilitation Program.
+Program Action Geographic Emphasis Implementation Objective Poisoning Prevention Program, and the city's Housing Rehabilitation Program.
 Program 1.1.9.
-Infrastructure to support lower income households Support Housing for Extremely Low , Very Low , Low Income, and Large Households Continue to utilize available federal, State, and local housing funds for infrastructure improvements that support housing for Antioch's extremely low , very low , low income, and large households.
+Infrastructure to support lower income households Support Housing for Extremely Low, Very Low, Low Income, and Large Households Continue to utilize available federal, State, and local housing funds for infrastructure improvements that support housing for Antioch's extremely low , very low , low income, and large households.
 The City uses CDBG funds for street improvements and handicapped barrier removal within low income census tracts.
-Sycamore neighborhood Annually, as funds are available, and as part of the City's 5 year CIP Provide infrastructure improvements necessary to accommodate the City's lower-income RHNA need of 1,248 dwelling units.
+Low income areas of the city including EJ Neighborhoods and the Sycamore neighborhood R/ECAP Annually, as funds are available, and as part of the City's 5 year CIP Provide infrastructure improvements necessary to accommodate the City's lower income RHNA need of 1,248 dwelling units.
 Program 5.1.4 Environmental Justice Develop and implement Environmental Justice policies to improve quality of life in EJ neighborhoods.
 EJ policies are being developed in conjunction with the Housing Element.
 EJ Neighborhoods Adoption of EJ policies by May 2023 Alleviate disparate impacts experienced by households living in EJ neighborhoods, especially impacts related to environmental outcomes.
-Program 5.1.5 Home Repairs Continue to fund minor home repairs and implement a preference for projects in Properties in the Sycamore R/ECAP, EJ Neighborhoods or Lower income census tracts The city will affirmatively market the home repair pro residents in these areas, such as through a targeted mail posting of flyers in the subject census tracts in English, ! and Tagalog. ŧ Conduct publicity campaign for the program once annually in addition to hosting information on City website.
+Program 5.1.5 Home Repairs Continue to fund minor home repairs and implement a preference for projects in Properties in the Sycamore R/ECAP, Ly Neighborhoods or Lower income census tracts The city will affirmatively market the home repair proresidents in these areas, such as through a targeted mail posting of flyers in the subject census tracts in English, sand Tagalog. i Conduct publicity campaign for the program once annually in addition to hosting information on City website.
 Rehabilitation of 40 homes in target neighborhoods.
-Program 5.1.6 Monitor at At-Risk Projects Monitor affordable housing projects that are at risk of conversion to market rate.
+Program 5.1.6 Monitor at AtRisk Projects Monitor affordable housing projects that are at risk of conversion to market rate.
 Support regional and local efforts to examine displacement of affordable housing and lower income households.
 Assist with the retention of special needs housing that is at risk of expiring affordability requirements.
 Antioch Rivertown Senior (50 units) within EJ Neighborhood and as applicable Preservation strategies established and outreach to non- profit partners by January 2031.
 Preservation of 54 units before 2032.
-Program 5.1.7 Economic Development in EJ Promote economic development in the EJ neighborhoods and the Sycamore neighborhood.
-The City will prioritize economic development and EJ Neighborhoods Ongoing Place based strategies to encourage community conservation and
+Program 5.1.7 Economic Development in EJ Neighborhoods Promote economic development in the EJ neighborhoods and the Sycamore neighborhood.
+The City will prioritize economic development and infrastructure expenditures in and around lower-income EJ Neighborhoods Ongoing Place-based strategies to encourage community conservation and revitalization.